 You should ensure that:

-You downloaded a real-time models (rigged for run-time, not rigged for render).
+You downloaded a real-time model (rigged for run-time, not rigged for render).

 You have the correct downloaded files